adriantirusli/accessible-talk-presentation/src/slides/01-intro.md

 ---

-<blockquote>The Web is fundamentally designed to work for all people, whatever their hardware, software, language, location, or ability.
-When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.</blockquote>
+> The Web is fundamentally designed to work for all people, whatever their hardware, software, language, location, or ability.
+> When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.
 <a href="https://www.w3.org/standards/webdesign/accessibility#case"><cite>W3.org</cite></a>

 ---

-# Great talk is not about a fancy topic and cool slide, but the speaker.
+## Great presentation is not about a **fancy topic** and **cool slide**, but **the speaker**.

 ---

-## Slides are written in Markdown!
+# Disability

+---

+# It is important to provide talk that is accessible

 Here's the source of the first slide:

     # Gatsby Deck